nfisher1226/fretboard-layout/README.md

 Currently, when given incorrect input the program panics.
 There is a need for proper, more idiomatic error handling.
 This is higher priority.

+For the gui, it would be nice to save state and allow loading specs from and saving to templates.
+This will be implemented in the Python gui, not the Rust cli.